nicpittman/tropical_pacific_carbon_export/readme.md

    1. **NOTE** This script is not actually essential, has been processed data provided in processed/npp_mooring_timeseries.

    2. NASA chlor_a needs to be downloaded manually.
-A script in 'datasets/chl/download_NASA_chlora.sh' is provided.
-Will need authorisation cookie as described at: https://oceancolor.gsfc.nasa.gov/data/download_methods/.
+If you already have it stored locally, make sure you change the path variables in script 2.
+To download, A script in 'datasets/chl/download_NASA_chlora.sh' is provided.
+You will need authorisation cookie as described at: https://oceancolor.gsfc.nasa.gov/data/download_methods/.
 Sourced from https://oceandata.sci.gsfc.nasa.gov/

    3. Once you create an account at earth data, set the cookie like this.